phoebe-bee/py-reevoo/README.md

 ###### Automotive Options
 A dictionary to be used when an organisation has automotive reviewables.
-If the organisation does not need to use this options, leave the argument blank and it will default to `None`.
+If the organisation does not need to use these options, leave the argument blank and it will default to `None`.

 | Value | Requirement | Type | Examples |
 | --- | --- | --- | --- |